 Harrington Brewers in Richmond were responsible for creating all the beer used in production and made over 20,000 litres of beer for the production.

 Nelson is also home to a number of artisans including Jens Hansen - the goldsmith responsible for creating the 40 different rings used in production, one being as large as 16cm in diameter!
 One of the original rings is on display and copies can be bought in 9 and 18ct gold.

-High up in Ashburton’s rugged high country lies Mount Sunday, a sheer sided hill that was the set for Edoras - the home to the Rohan people.
+High up in Ashburton’s rugged high country lies Mt Sunday, a sheer sided hill that was the set for Edoras - the home to the Rohan people.

 A short drive up Skippers Canyon Road, you can find the site of the magical flood summonded by Arwen.
 While the scenery is spectacular, it is recommended that you use a local 4WD drive operator as the road is closed to rental cars and it is steep and difficult in places.
 The scenic drive to Glenorchy follows the shores of Lake Wakatipu for 45 km.
 Closeburn is 8 km from Queenstown and while the actual location of Amon Hen is not accessible, a stop on the lake shore is suggested here.

-Discover New Zealand are the New Zealand travel specialists and have several Lord of the Rings themed escorted tour itineraries on offer, such as the Middle Earth Escape (2 days) and Middle Earth Discovered (8 days).
+Thrifty Tours are the New Zealand travel specialists and have several Lord of the Rings themed coach tour itineraries on offer, such as the Land of the Rings (9 days), Middle Earth Escape (2 days) and Middle Earth Discovered (8 days).

 Thanks for reading our Lord of the Rings Guide to New Zealand, check back soon to hear more about The Hobbit locations!

 Haben Sie eine tolle Story?
 Eigenen Artikel hinzufügen